Beshalaby/Location-App/README.md

 || *What is the intended audience of maxmind?*

 *maxmind* serves a dual purpose of educating students about the cultural significance of MD District 6 and introducing new locations for tourists.

+|| *What did you use to build maxmind?*

+*maxmind* was built with Javascript, Google Maps API, & Three.js.